A Review Of The Gastwerk Hotel Hamburg – Estimated reading time: 12 minutes

 The Business Loft

 The photos you see on the wall showcase the hotel’s historical past and give you a glimpse into what it used to look like.
-There were also many TV channels available, mostly in German, and I happily watched BBC World in English when I drank my morning coffee.
+There were also many TV channels available, mostly in German, and I happily watched BBC World in English when I drank my morning coffee (made with a high-end Illy coffee maker).

 After my long soak in the tub, I glammed up for dinner and had a pre-drink in the hotel’s newly designed L.BAR.
 In case you were wondering, the letter L is short for Love!
 And yes, this bar is easy to love, as it’s a great spot to enjoy a drink or get some work done.